-What does a car insurance policy look like?
+What does an auto insurance declaration page look like?

 What’s included in a car insurance policy?

 A car insurance policy includes a detailed look at your protection and who receives coverage and payment.
-Your policy should include key details that help you understand how much and what kind of protection you have.
+Your policy should help you understand how much and what kind of protection you have.

 - Drivers.
-Any licensed drivers who live in your house need protection under your policy in case they drive the insured car.
+Includes any licensed drivers living in your house in case they drive your car.

 - Driving record.
-Your policy may list recent accidents or traffic violations on record as proof of your increased insurance risk.
+May list recent accidents or violations to show your insurance risk.

 - Coverage limits.
-The maximum amount an insurer will pay out after an accident.
+The maximum amount that your insurance company will pay for an accident.

 - Policy period.
-The set amount of time that you receive insurance protection, usually six or 12 months.
-You’ll need to renew the policy before it expires to keep it going.
+The dates that show how long you have protection like six or 12 months.
+You need to renew the policy before it expires.

 - Total premium.
 Your annual or monthly payment for the insurance coverage.

 - Billing statement.
-Look for policy number listed on the top of your statement — don’t confuse it with the account number.
+Look for policy number listed on the top of your statement — be careful not to confuse it with the account number.

 - Declarations page.
 The policy number should be listed at the top of your policy’s first page, called the declarations page.